-Digital Piano - Different Types & Looks
+Digital Piano Guide: Different Looks & Types of Pianos

 A Digital piano can come in various looks - upright, grand piano or the simple stage piano look, each targeting a different set of piano players, including beginners as well as professional pianists.